XiangkeChen/My_Leetcode/Database/SQL_Takeways.md

 - When you are conducting `self join`, it`s better to name the table in a more meaningful way

   For example, `employee table` can be names as `employee` and `manager`

+- When you are asked to select the top N per group, it's better to use window function.